 These days, a lot of users find it hard to manage their photos and videos in one place.
 Thankfully, with the help of any reliable photo management software, you can make your job a whole lot easier.
 While there are all kinds of paid and free photo management software, finding the best solution can be tough.
-Therefore, I’m going to make you familiar with 8 best photo manager options in this post.
-Without much ado, let’s explore these photo managers for Windows/Mac in detail!
+Therefore, I’m going to make you familiar with the 8 best photo manager options in this post, free and paid included.
+Without much ado, let’s explore these best photo organizing software for Windows/Mac in detail!

 1. Adobe Lightroom Photo Editor/Manager

-Developed by Adobe, Lightroom is often considered the best photo manager for Mac and Windows alike.
+Developed by Adobe, Lightroom is often considered the best photo organizing software for Mac and Windows alike.
 You can use the application to index and organize your photos on your system or over the cloud.

 - It provides a seamless solution to label our images, edit their metadata, and index them.